 - Copy of LOI forwarded to the Research Branch ASAP.

-- 9 Nov 2015 – full applications (by invitation only) submitted to the Research Branch for internal review.
+- 17 Sept.
+2015 – full applications submitted to the Research Branch for internal review.

 Grants Officer: Dr Don McMaster